WICG/turtledove/FLEDGE.md

 });
 ```

 `directFromSellerSignalsHeaderAdSlot` is a string that should match the `adSlot` value contained in some `Ad-Auction-Signals` response served from the origin of that auction's seller.
-Note that for multi-seller or component auctions, each component auction / top-level can specify its own `directFromSellerSignalsHeaderAdSlot`, and the response should be served from that component / top-level auction's seller's origin.
+Note that for multi-seller or component auctions, each top-level / component auction can specify its own `directFromSellerSignalsHeaderAdSlot`, and the response should be served from that component / top-level auction's seller's origin.
 Different sellers may safely use the same `adSlot` names without conflict.
 If `directFromSellerSignalsHeaderAdSlot` matches multiple `adSlot`s from header responses, signals from the most recently-received response will be sent to worklet functions.
 Furthermore, if a response is received for an adSlot whose name matches that for existing captured signals, memory from the old signals will be released and the new signals will be stored.
 A response that specifices the same adSlot name in multiple dictionaries is invalid.

-The JSON will be parsed by the browser, and passed via the same `directFromSellerSignals` worklet functions parameter as in [the subresource bundle](#251-using-subresource-bundles) version of DirectFromSellerSignals, with `sellerSignals` only being delivered to the seller, `perBuyerSignals` only being delivered to the buyer for each buyer origin key, and `auctionSignals` being delivered to all parties.
+The JSON will be parsed by the browser, and passed as the `directFromSellerSignals` parameter on [generateBid()](#32-on-device-bidding), [scoreAd()](#23-scoring-bids), [reportWin()](#52-buyer-reporting-on-render-and-ad-events), and [reportResult()](#51-seller-reporting-on-render), with `sellerSignals` only being delivered to the seller, `perBuyerSignals` only being delivered to the buyer for each buyer origin key, and `auctionSignals` being delivered to all parties.
 Since the top-level JSON value is an array, multiple `adSlot` responses may be set for a given `Ad-Auction-Signals` header.
 In the dictionary with the `adSlot`, the `sellerSignals`, `auctionSignals`, and `perBuyerSignals` fields are optional -- they will be passed as null if not specified.

-Since both `directFromSellerSignals` and `directFromSellerSignalsHeaderAdSlot` (the fields on `navigator.runAdAuction()`) set the same `directFromSellerSignals` parameter on the worklet functions, it is not valid to use both `directFromSellerSignals` and `directFromSellerSignalsHeaderAdSlot` in the same auction.
-However, component auctions in the same top-level auction / the top-level itself do not all need to use the same type of DirectFromSellerSignals (and it's also valid if only some component auctions / the top-level use DirectFromSellerSignals).
+It's valid if only some component auctions / the top-level auction use DirectFromSellerSignals and some don't.

-Failure to find a matching `adSlot` results in the fields of the `directFromSellerSignals` object passed to worklet functions being set to null, similar to the [subresource bundle version](#251-using-subresource-bundles).
+Failure to find a matching `adSlot` results in the fields of the `directFromSellerSignals` object passed to worklet functions being set to null.

 Note that only the `Ad-Auction-Signals` response header from the server will only be loaded via `directFromSellerSignalsHeaderAdSlot` -- the payload of the request will be available to scripts running in that frame.

-Like `directFromSellerSignals`, `directFromSellerSignalsHeaderAdSlot` may be passed as a promise that resolves to the ad slot string -- the auction perform loading, but delays execution until the promise is resolved.
+`directFromSellerSignalsHeaderAdSlot` may be passed as a promise that resolves to the ad slot string -- the auction perform loading, but delays execution until the promise is resolved.

 The signals are only guaranteed to be available to `navigator.runAdAuction()` after the `fetch()` promise has resolved.
 Therefore, to avoid races, either `runAdAuction()` should be called after resolving the `fetch()` promise, or `directFromSellerSignalsHeaderAdSlot` should be passed a promise that only resolves after the `fetch()` promise resolves.